Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Results

 \subsection{Transferability of Characteristic-Specific Weights Across Datasets}

-In practice, obtaining emotion and speaker annotations for the target domain dataset is challenging, highlighting the need for our emotion-speaker characteristic-specific weights to be transferable across datasets.
+In practice, obtaining emotion and speaker annotations for the target domain dataset is challenging.
+This limitation highlights the need for our emotion and speaker characteristic-specific weights to be transferable across datasets.
 To verify this, we fine-tune TTS models to the Chinese emotional dataset using the layer-wise characteristic-specific weights learned from the English emotional dataset, as described in Section~\ref{dataset}.
 The results, presented in Table~\ref{cross_domain}, include LoRA fine-tuning configured with a parameter count equivalent to the 2-layer fine-tuning.
-The results show that GPT-SoVITS achieves higher character accuracy in Chinese compared to other models.
-After fine-tuning with our method, both SS and ERS improve significantly, with only a minimal increase in CER.
-For VALLE-X and CosyVoice, our method achieves the highest SS and ERS compared to full fine-tuning and LoRA fine-tuning, with WER slightly reduced for CosyVoice relative to its original model.
+The results show that while English-pretrained models generally experience a slight performance drop when adapting to Chinese, Fun-CosyVoice3.0 exhibits exceptional cross-lingual robustness and achieves the lowest initial Character Error Rate (CER) among all models.
+After fine-tuning with our method, both SS and ERS improve significantly across all baselines.
+For GPT-SoVITS, the adaptation improves speaker and emotion metrics with only a minimal increase in CER.
+More importantly, for VALLE-X, CosyVoice, and the large-scale Fun-CosyVoice3.0, our method consistently achieves the highest SS and ERS compared to full fine-tuning and LoRA fine-tuning.
+Furthermore, our approach tightly preserves the CER relative to the original zero-shot models, effectively avoiding the noticeable degradation caused by full and LoRA fine-tuning.
+This is particularly evident in Fun-CosyVoice3.0, where the CER is successfully maintained at an impressive 1.2\%.
 These results confirm that the proposed layer-wise characteristic-specific weights are highly transferable and effective for cross-dataset adaptation in emotion and speaker control.
-Since the relationship between controlling utterance-level characteristics (emotional state and speaker) and the content is minimal, the characteristic-specific analysis only needs to be performed once on an open-source annotated dataset.
-This analysis can then be applied to other datasets, enabling the model to adapt and generate speech with the target emotion and speaker characteristics.
+Since the relationship between controlling utterance-level characteristics (such as emotional state and speaker identity) and the linguistic content is minimal, the characteristic-specific analysis only needs to be performed once on an open-source annotated dataset.
+This analysis can then be reliably applied to other datasets, enabling the model to adapt and generate speech with the target emotion and speaker characteristics without heavy retraining.